sjacobs7/ISQA3420/DFD_Dictionary.md

 #### Policy Data Request

-A request to either create, modify, or retrieve a policy surrounding the usage of a software package.
+A request to retrieve existing policy from the policy database.

-#### Policy Data Response
+#### Policy Data

-The resultant outcome of creating, updating, or retrieving a policy.
+Data being either written to the database or retrieved from the database.

+---

+## *Data Stores*

+#### NIST Database

+The NIST database is external and stores known vulnerability data.

+#### License and Vulnerability Database

+Stores license and vulnerability data for software packages that have been scanned and also submitted to the NIST database.

+#### Policy Database

+Stores policies on the appropriate usage of software packages.